Sudanese revolution: Transitional institutions

+October 2019: Transitional institutions

 Dissolution of the TMC and appointment of the Sovereignty Council, all male except for two women, took place on 20 August 2019.
-Abdalla Hamdok was appointed Prime Minister on 21 August.
+Abdalla Hamdok was appointed prime minister on 21 August.
 Abdel Fattah al-Burhan became Chairman of the Sovereignty Council from 21 August 2019.
 A "comprehensive peace process" with armed opposition groups began on 1 September 2019.
 On September 12 thousands of protesters gathered outside the presidential palace in Khartoum to demand a stronger judiciary to bring justice for the unjust torture of the protesters.
 Nemat Abdullah Khair was appointed Chief Justice on 10 October 2019 with promises of an efficient judiciary body, restoring order in the process.